julien-muke/aws-instance-scheduler/README.md

 5. For the Schedule:
-* Let's choose the schedule that we want, for example: `seattle-office-hours` hours that might actually work for me I'm on Seattle time (for this time to work make you sure you are in `us-east-1` regoin).
+* Let's choose the schedule that we want, for example: `seattle-office-hours` hours that might actually work for me I'm on Seattle time (for this time to work make you sure you are in `us-east-1` region).
 * If we scroll over we'll see the description and then we'll see that it's already configured to use the `office hours` period which is the one that i just updated, it's set to U.S Pacific time.
 You can change any of these to work for the time that you're in